iopipe/iopipe-python/README.md

 IOpipe Telemetry Agent for Python
 ---------------------------------

+*WARNING*: Work-in-Progress!
+This module is not yet ready for production. -- @ewindisch

 This package provides a Python decorator to send telemetry to the IOpipe platform for application performance monitoring, analytics,